2002 FIFA World Cup final: Pre-match

 With the exception of the suspended Ballack, who was replaced by Jens Jeremies, the remainder of the team that started the semi-final against South Korea were available and selected for the final.
 For Brazil, Ronaldinho returned to the team following his suspension in the semi-final.
 He replaced Edílson, whom BBC Sport described as having been a "poor replacement" for Ronaldinho and "almost anonymous throughout".
 Brazil's team was otherwise unchanged from the team which beat Turkey.

-Brazil were considered the favourites to win the match by bookmakers, with odds of 2–5 compared with 7–4 for Germany.
+Brazil were considered the bookmakers' favourites to win with odds of 2–5 compared with 7–4 for Germany.
 Previewing the match, BBC Sport said that "both teams [had] had problematic passages to the final" but noted the two teams' experience at this level, highlighting Brazil's record number of titles as well as Germany's status as the most successful European team.
 The report focused on Ronaldo, who it said was "nearing redemption" having been "a shadow of his usual self after he played just a few hours after suffering a fit" in the 1998 final.
 It also noted that the Germans could take solace in the performances of goalkeeper Oliver Kahn, who had conceded only one goal up to that point in the tournament.

 Except for 1978, Brazil and Germany have participated in every final of the tournament since 1950 until the upcoming final.
 Despite having the most games played in the competition, they had never faced each other until now.
 Germany could win their first title after its reunification, and Brazil, who won their last six matches, could become the first team to win all seven matches in the tournament without requiring extra time or penalties.

 Pierluigi Collina of Italy was selected to referee the final.
 He was described prior to the match by Stephen Wade of the Associated Press as being "regarded as game's finest referee", and as of 2021 he is regarded by many observers as the greatest of all time.
 Describing his preparation for the game, Collina said that he was "very interested in the tactics" of the two teams, so that he would be "ready to read the game".
 He described his selection as "unbelievable", saying that "I try to keep my feet on the ground but it is very difficult".
-The assistant referees for the game were Leif Lindberg of Sweden and England's Philip Sharp, while Hugh Dallas from Scotland was the fourth official.
+The assistant referees for the game were Sweden's Leif Lindberg and England's Philip Sharp, while Hugh Dallas from Scotland was the fourth official.